Explore the Gemstones of the Bible: A Guide to Biblical Precious Stones

 How are the gemstones in New Jerusalem's foundations significant?

-The gemstones in New Jerusalem's foundations are significant as they symbolize various spiritual qualities linked to the twelve apostles, representing divine beauty and the eternal nature of this sacred city.
+The gemstones in New Jerusalem's foundations are significant, as they symbolize various spiritual qualities associated with the twelve apostles, representing divine beauty and the eternal nature of this sacred city.

 What does the sapphire stone symbolize in the Bible?

-The sapphire stone in the Bible (see Exodus 24:10, ESV) symbolizes wisdom, constancy, and virtue, reflecting steadfastness in moral character and divine favor.
+The sapphire stone in the Bible (see Exodus 24:10, ESV) symbolizes wisdom, constancy, virtue, divine revelation, and celestial wisdom, reflecting steadfastness in moral character and the majesty of the Lord God.

 How were gemstones used in ancient trade and commerce?